tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Snuffling-Hog Back Tattoo

+When an attack misses your PD, gain temporary hit points equal to the number of mooks you have killed since your last full heal-up (champion: twice the number of mooks; epic: three times the number of mooks).

+**Quirk:** Willing to eat anything.

+---

+#### Snuffling-Hog Leg Tattoo

+When an enemy fails to disengage from you, gain temporary hit points equal to its disengage check roll (champion: twice the roll; epic: three times the roll).

+**Quirk:** Willing to eat anything.

+---

 #### Spirit-Catching Jar

 Spirits of all sorts move through the Empire.
 This glass jar is marked with runes of capture and containment, so roll a d6 at every full heal-up.
 On a 5 or 6, you’ve caught a spirit of the sort you’d expect to find in your current environment (ghosts in a graveyard, arcane sprites in a wizard’s tower, storm elementals at sea).
 Some spirits are intelligent enough to bargain for their freedom; all are magically potent and can be used either as ritual components, or just left loose at the right moment.
 You might catch an air sylph spirit and let it go to produce a sudden gust of wind, or capture a forest sprite and force it to show you a path through the woods.